asfadmin/Discovery-SearchUI/README.md

 - To run install the aws cli ([docs](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html))
 - Then create id credentials for the Discovery-NonProd account ([docs](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey))
-- Then set the credentials locally using `aws configure` set the default region to `us-east-1` and the output format to `json` and use the credntials that were just generated.
+- Then set the credentials locally using `aws configure` set the default region to `us-east-1` and the output format to `json` and use the credentials that were just generated.

 **Example:**
 ```
  python deployment.py will --branch devel
 ```

-## Intialize after downloading
+## Initialize after downloading
 After you first download the repo, setup your instance by doing `npm install` from the project root directory.
 If you don't have npm installed go [here](https://www.npmjs.com/get-npm) for installation instructions.

 ## Development server